rsturla/website/README.md

 # Website

 This is the source code for my personal website.
-It is built using [Hugo](https://gohugo.io/) and a custom theme.
+It is built using [Hugo](https://gohugo.io/) and a slightly customized [theme](https://github.com/hugo-sid/hugo-blog-awesome).

 ## Development